eaasi/user-handbook/source/overview/demo.rst

 .. note::

-   This method requires installation of Docker.
+   Trying EaaSI requires installation of Docker.
    Consult the `Docker Engine - Community <https://docs.docker.com/install/>`_ installation instructions for your operating system before proceeding.

-The development team at OpenSLX has packaged custom Docker images of an example EaaSI release to simplify deploying EaaSI on to a single desktop for purposes of testing and demonstration.
+The development team at OpenSLX has packaged custom Docker images of an example EaaSI release to simplify running EaaSI on a single machine (out of a single directory) for purposes of testing and demonstration.
 The following instructions are optimized for MacOS and Linux but can be adapted for Windows as well (see below).

-**1.** Download and unpack ``EaaSI_Demo.tar.gz`` from [Wasabi link].
+**1.** Download and unpack ``EaaSI_Demo.tar.gz`` from https://s3.wasabisys.com/EaaSIDemonstrators/DemonstratorVersion1/eaasi_usb.tar.gz.

-  Checksum (SHA256): []
+  Checksum (SHA256): [ac9d8a3a3c2dcf0881797df3b03e88a8dca76d5cac18fa134b0b75215d768885]

-  This file is approximately 1.6 GB (3.4 GB unzipped) and contains the filesystem, server deployment and Docker images necessary to run EaaSI within a single directory.
+  This file is approximately 5.1 GB (~15 GB unzipped) and contains the filesystem, server deployment and Docker layers necessary to run EaaSI within a single directory.

 **2.** Using terminal of choice, change directories into the extracted ``EaaSI_Demo`` folder::